Skip to main content

 6.3 Planning of changes

-All changes to the ISMS will be made in accordance with Example Corporation’s Change Management Policy.
-This will include planned and unplanned changes impacting the organization, software development, supplier services, and configuration management.
+All changes to the ISMS will be made in accordance with Example Corporation’s policies, including, but not limited to, the Information Security Policy, Risk Assessment Policy, Change Management Policy and this ISMS plan.
+This will include planned and unplanned changes impacting the organization and the ISMS, such as:

 7. Support